5,000 signatures reached

 Why is this important?

-Exposure to HIV/AIDS, Hep C, Hep B, etc. is a risk in Seattle where there is a heroin/hep c crisis.
-There is no vaccine for Hep C, and Starbucks refuses to comment when employees mention this risk.
+Exposure to HIV/AIDS, Hep C, Hep B, etc. is a risk in Seattle where there is a heroin/hep c crisis--and an HIV outbreak in at the same time and in the same area that baristas were getting poked by used drug needles while at work.
+There is no vaccine for Hep C, the available treatment is not a 100% assured cure, and Starbucks refuses to comment to employees when employees mention this risk.
 Employees risk getting poked, and DO get poked, even when following "protocol" of using gloves and tongs to dispose of used needles left in bathrooms, tampon disposal boxes, and diaper changing stations.
 It costs almost two thousand dollars just for one round of after-exposure shots, not including other tests, shots, medications, etc. Employees have to pay out-of-pocket for this before being reimbursed until Starbucks's company insurance kicks in.
 Many baristas cannot afford that, instead resorting to loans and credit cards.
 Employees who are pregnant or already immuno-compromised have an added risk if poked by a used needle.
 Employees also have to then use added protection with their sexual partners/spouses for six months minimum/risk exposing them, too.
 Starbucks makes various excuses from "it looks bad" to "drug users will just take the boxes off the walls and steal the needles."
 Employees cannot legally be forced to remove needles, but when they ask to call hazmat, they're told "hazmat cost comes from the individual store budget" (a veiled threat of even less staff coverage on an already short-staffed floor because no money to pay them if it is used for hazmat).
 Making coffee should not come with this kind of easily detoured risk.

 How it will be delivered